Financial Contrast: Greif (GEF) versus AptarGroup (NYSE:ATR)

 |2.40

-AptarGroup presently has a consensus target price of $84.14, indicating a potential downside of 6.24%.
-Greif has a consensus target price of $63.20, indicating a potential upside of 16.41%.
-Given Greif’s stronger consensus rating and higher probable upside, analysts clearly believe Greif is more favorable than AptarGroup.
+AptarGroup presently has a consensus price target of $84.14, indicating a potential downside of 4.92%.
+Greif has a consensus price target of $63.20, indicating a potential upside of 16.50%.
+Given Greif’s stronger consensus rating and higher possible upside, analysts clearly believe Greif is more favorable than AptarGroup.

-AptarGroup pays an annual dividend of $1.28 per share and has a dividend yield of 1.4%.
-Greif pays an annual dividend of $1.68 per share and has a dividend yield of 3.1%.
-AptarGroup pays out 37.2% of its earnings in the form of a dividend.
-Greif pays out 56.9% of its earnings in the form of a dividend.
-Both companies have healthy payout ratios and should be able to cover their dividend payments with earnings for the next several years.
-AptarGroup has increased its dividend for 5 consecutive years.

 Profitability